Class of 2022

-Each student must attend one training session to receive their Tablet PC along with training on essential aspects of our program.
+Each student must attend one training session in order to receive their Tablet PC along with training on essential aspects of our program.
 Attendance is mandatory.
-We will be able to accommodate approximately 175 students per session, so it is important to note that many of the sessions WILL fill up to capacity.

 INSTRUMENTAL MUSIC: No auditions are required for students interested in Classical Guitar 1.
 Wind Ensemble, String Orchestra, String Orchestra Honors Classical Guitar Ensemble II Auditions will be held in May.
 Please contact Mr. Michael Whang to receive audition information and to schedule a time.
 Students interested in participating in the Eagle Regiment Marching Band and Color Guard should attend the rookie camps held in May.
 For Steel Drums Percussion Ensemble & Honors, please email Ms. Amanda Duncan.